onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 Show Processor

-:    Display the Processor control window.
+:    Display the Processor control window (it appears automatically if you open an FID)

 Show Scanner